Unpolarized GPDs at small $x$ and non-zero skewness: Skewness-dependent dipole amplitudes resulting from non-linear evolution

-The dipole amplitude $N_{10}$ and ${\cal O}_{10}$ resum diagrams for the exchange of arbitrarily many eikonal gluons between a quark and anti-quark color dipole and a target.
+The dipole amplitudes $N_{10}$ and ${\cal O}_{10}$ resum diagrams for the exchange of arbitrarily many eikonal gluons between a quark and anti-quark color dipole and a target.
 Within the strict eikonal (LLA) limit, one would ignore the longitudinal momentum transfer, allowing only for transverse momentum transfer $\un \Delta$ which is Fourier conjugate to the impact parameter of the dipole, as is shown explicitly in Eqs.~\eqref{glueGTMD11} and \eqref{q_GTMD_1}.
 In order to incorporate skewness dependence, we need to consider a fully non-forward scattering where we keep track of the full (transverse and longitudinal) momentum transfer in the diagrams.
 Such a calculation was performed in the case of the BFKL \cite{Kuraev:1977fs,Balitsky:1978ic} ladder diagrams (with a running coupling prescription) in \cite{Bartels:1981jh}, where transverse and longitudinal momentum transfers were explicitly kept in the diagrams.
 Here we will show how to incorporate the correction for longitudinal momentum transfer for arbitrary diagrams contributing to the unpolarized small-$x$ evolution, working in the shock wave/saturation framework and thus making use of impact-parameter-dependent dipole scattering to handle the dependence on transverse momentum transfer.
-Including general diagrams will allow us to derive a prescription for including the longitudinal momentum transfer not only in the linear evolution regime described by the BFKL equation, but also in the non-linear/saturation regime described by the Balitsky-Kovchegov (BK) \cite{Balitsky:1995ub, Balitsky:1998ya, Kovchegov:1999yj, Kovchegov:1999ua} and Jalilian-Marian-Iancu-McLerran-Weigert-Leodinov-Kovner (JIMWLK) \cite{Jalilian-Marian:1997jx,Jalilian-Marian:1997gr,Jalilian-Marian:1997dw,Iancu:2001ad,Iancu:2000hn} equations for the anplitude $N_{10}$.
-The small-$x$ evolution for the odderon amplitude ${\cal O}_{10}$, which can be found in \cite{Bartels:1999yt,Kovchegov:2003dm,Hatta:2005as} (see also \cite{Kovchegov:2012rz, Janik:1998xj, Caron-Huot:2013fea,Bartels:2013yga, Brower:2008cy,Avsar:2009hc,Brower:2014wha}), will also be subject to the same prescription for including $\xi \neq 0$ effects.
+Including general diagrams will allow us to derive a prescription for including the longitudinal momentum transfer not only into the dipole amplitude $N_{10}$ resulting from the linear evolution described by the BFKL equation, but also into $N_{10}$ in the non-linear/saturation regime, where it is described by the Balitsky-Kovchegov (BK) \cite{Balitsky:1995ub, Balitsky:1998ya, Kovchegov:1999yj, Kovchegov:1999ua} and Jalilian-Marian-Iancu-McLerran-Weigert-Leodinov-Kovner (JIMWLK) \cite{Jalilian-Marian:1997jx,Jalilian-Marian:1997gr,Jalilian-Marian:1997dw,Iancu:2001ad,Iancu:2000hn} equations.
+The small-$x$ odderon amplitude ${\cal O}_{10}$, whose evolution can be found in \cite{Bartels:1999yt,Kovchegov:2003dm,Hatta:2005as} (see also \cite{Kovchegov:2012rz, Janik:1998xj, Caron-Huot:2013fea,Bartels:2013yga, Brower:2008cy,Avsar:2009hc,Brower:2014wha}), will also be subject to the same prescription for including $\xi \neq 0$ effects.

 Let us start by discussing the specific case of ladder diagrams contributing to a non-forward elastic process, as shown in \fig{FIG:skew_lad}: note that our discussion here will be generalized to the multi-ladder diagrams.
 Imagine that a projectile comes in with momentum $q^\mu = (- Q^2/(2 q^-), q^-, {\un 0})$, where $q^-$ is large.
 While the projectile is not necessary for the GTMDs and GPDs at hand, it is useful for imposing the conditions below on the kinematics of the gluons in the cascade.
 The projectile produces a dipole with the quark at position $\un x_1$ and the anti-quark at position $\un x_0$, which, through small-$x$ evolution, source a gluon cascade, with the momenta of the gluons in the $i$th step of evolution (the ``rails" of the ladder) equal to